-With 444 companies having reported (88.4% of market cap), our current estimate for 2Q20 earnings is $23.69 with EPS declining 41.0% y/y.
-Thus far, 83% of companies have beaten on EPS estimates, and 59% have beaten on revenue estimates, both well above long-term averages reflecting overly bearish initial estimates.
-Still, shutdowns, lower oil prices and dollar strengthening have weighed heavily on corporate results.
-From a sector perspective, consumer discretionary and energy are expected to see negative earnings, while technology, health care and utilities are expected to hold up well on a relative basis.
+The 3Q20 earnings season wound down with 464 companies having reported (91.8% of market cap).
+Our current estimate for 3Q20 earnings is $37.42 with EPS declining 6.0% y/y.
+Thus far, 83% of companies have beaten on EPS estimates, and 73% have beaten on revenue estimates, both well above long-term averages, reflecting overly bearish initial estimates thus far.
+Sectors under pressure in the third quarter were energy and industrials, while consumer staples, technology, and health care had positive earnings growth.

 - The U.S. recession and recovery could be at a slower pace than markets are anticipating.

 - Inflation could spike in the medium term.

 - Quality with a dash of cyclicality should be a focus for U.S. equity investors.

 - Fixed income investors should move up in quality, and look to core bonds for portfolio ballast.